Meet the new Glide Apps

-- Use super clean Google Sheets (i.e. clear formatting, functions/formulas computed in Glide's data editor as opposed to the Google Sheet)
+- Use neatly organized Glide Tables (i.e. clear formatting, functions/formulas computed in Glide's data editor, grouped columns, etc.)

-- Avoid private or personally identifiable data/photos (use fake names, Unsplash images, etc)
+- Avoid private or personally identifiable data and images (use fake names, stock photos, etc.)

-- Video: A video that demonstrates template features and explains its purpose.
-Must include someone explaining the template with their voice—merely showing your template and wiggling your cursor over it is not enough.
+- Optional: Include a video that demonstrates the template’s features and explains its purpose.
+If you do include a video, it must include a voiceover with of someone explaining the template—merely showing your template and wiggling your cursor over it is not enough.

 Templates should not:

-- No clones of social networking apps like Tinder, Facebook, or messaging apps.
+- No clones of social networking or dating apps like Tinder, Facebook, or messaging apps.

-- Templates must not be merely lists or indexes of content, for example, a template that consists of a list of jokes.
+- Templates must not be merely lists or indexes of content.
+For example, a template that consists of a list of jokes will not be approved.

 - Use HTML/CSS embedded within Rich Text components to inject styles or special functionality not normally supported by Glide into the app.